 Not long ago, John Walker was going through a box he had thrown under his bed almost 20 years ago and found something he forgot he even had.
 It was a $378 United Airlines ticket voucher (a PRINTED voucher!
 When was the last time you saw one of those?), dated December 31, 1998.
 He read all the fine print and there it was, in black and white…the “domestic wholly unused non-refundable ticket(s) can forever be applied toward the purchase of another domestic non-refundable ticket, for the customer named on the ticket.”

 Was it still worth anything?
 Walker intended to find out.

-Now, if you think about it, a whole lot has happened with travel since then.
-In fact, these are some of the travel-related things that happened in 1998 alone:
+If you think about it, a whole lot has happened with travel since then.
+In fact, these are some of the travel-related things that occurred in 1998 alone:

 - It was the year JetBlue was established

 - Washington National Airport was renamed Ronald Reagan Washington National Airport

 - Pan American Airlines declared bankruptcy and closed up shop (for the 2nd time)